 Once the front-line staff are prepared and equipped to redirect the patients, it’s time to allow in the first set of patients to determine the demand.
 This may come in contrast with two common inclinations that may seem intuitive at a first glance but are far from optimal: a) Introducing online consultations with follow-ups from the outset, and b) creating a broad awareness of the new service e.g. through advertising, and trying to get all patients on board at the same time.

 If the inclination is to add a few online consultations following up from a routine face-to-face ‘list’ or after telephone consultations, I can understand that this won’t work: The doctors don’t like it because it seems like a lot of extra work.
 Make online consultations available in the booking process.
-Have an online clinic available as part of your offer, distributed from a receptionist.
+Have an virtual clinic available as part of your offer, distributed from a receptionist.
 Create online consultations as an alternative to face to face consultations, not as an addition at the end of a busy clinic.

-Dr Ulf Österstad of Bra Liv nära was adamant on how empowering patients to access the online clinic is key to success.
-As he said, the whole point of an online clinic is not about video meetings; it’s about having easier access to healthcare.
+Dr Ulf Österstad of Bra Liv nära was adamant on how empowering patients to access the virtual clinic is key to success.
+As he said, the whole point of a virtual clinic is not about video meetings; it’s about having easier access to healthcare.
 Hence it is crucial to have a simple, easy platform that the patients really want to use – and reuse.
 It’s about having the right flows, that make it easy for suitable patients to reach out to their healthcare providers in a way that is more efficient for both parties.
 Ulf also confirmed and reassured that patients themselves know what a good topic for an online consultation is, and once they are aware of the digital option, they seek it out.
 The latest report from the Jönköping County confirms Ulf’s conviction.

 Read the full story of how Bra Liv nära set up their digital practice with Visiba Care.

-Introducing your online clinic to your registered patients is merely one side of the story.
+Introducing your virtual clinic to your registered patients is merely one side of the story.
 In an ideal scale-up situation, the internal rollout runs parallel to the external, and here’s how you get the people in your organisation on board.

 4) How to allot the right leadership